spotinst/help/src/docs/ocean/tutorials/spot-kubernetes-controller/ocean-controller-two-install.md

 ### Step 4: Install Optional Components

-Optionally install [Prometheus Exporter](https://docs.spot.io/ocean/tools-and-integrations/prometheus/) and/or the [Network Client (Controller V2)](https://docs.spot.io/ocean/tutorials/install-network-client-v2).
+Optionally install [Prometheus Exporter](https://docs.spot.io/ocean/tools-and-integrations/prometheus/) and/or the [Network Client](https://docs.spot.io/ocean/tutorials/install-network-client-v2).

 >**Note**: If Ocean Prometheus Exporter and/or the Network Client is/are already installed on the cluster, reinstall them as part of the Ocean Controller Version 2 installation.